Kristina01111000/Drws_site/README.md

 do you like the font?
-Match the website font, make the text bigger, but not a lot bigger Make the slider smaller, add padding, shorten it and make it less wide What do you think of the background for the inspirational message at the end?
+Match the website font
+Make the slider smaller, add padding, shorten it and make it less wide What do you think of the background for the inspirational message at the end?
 Not good, find a different picture